bui-vongphachan/google-web-scrape/readme.md

 To run the backend locally:

 1. Install dependencies: `npm install`
-2. Create a PostgreSQL database: `createdb google-search-backend`
+2. Setup RabbitMQ and Postgre DB
 3. Run the development server: `npm run dev`

 The backend will be available at `http://localhost:8000`.